electricimp/Builder/README.md

 - Undefined variables are evaluated as `null`.
 - Variable names can contain `$`, `_`, latin letters and digits.
 They must not start with a digit.

-#### Variable resolution process
+#### Variables Definition

 1. When resolving a variable value, *Builder* first looks it up in the command line `-D` parameters (`-D<variable name> <variable value>`).
 1. If no variable definition is found in the `-D` parameters then `@set` statements are scanned.
-1. Finally if no such variable is found, `Builder looks for it's definition in the host environment variables.
+1. Finally, if no such variable definition is found on the previous steps, `Builder` looks for it's definition in the host environment variables.

 #### \_\_LINE\_\_